lydell/elm-watch/docs/browser-ui.md

 § For Sublime Text, you might need to [enable the `subl` command][subl].

-‡ For Zed, you will need run `cli: install` from the command palette before this will work.
+‡ For Zed, you will need to run `cli: install` from the command palette before this will work.

 Don’t forget quotes around the `file` variable, in case it contains spaces! (`line` and `column` only contain digits, but it doesn’t hurt to quote them too.)